lambdageek/cppguide-wip/cppguide.md

-However, local convenience aliases are fine in function definitions, private sections of classes, explicitly marked internal namespaces, and in .cc files:
+However, local convenience aliases are fine in function definitions, private sections of classes, explicitly marked internal namespaces, and in .cpp files:

-    // In a .cc file
+    // In a .cpp file
     using foo::Bar;

 </div>